Catholic Mass Readings For Today (Readings, Gospel, and Reflection)

 Liturgical vestments: Green

-Catholic mass readings for July 02, 2025: Wednesday of the Thirteenth Week in Ordinary Time
+Catholic mass readings for August 16, 2025: Saturday of the Nineteenth Week in Ordinary Time

 Reading 1